 Ingredients in Peanut Butter Overnight Oats

-Peanut Butter - We recommend creamy peanut butter, but you can also use almond butter.
+Peanut Butter - We recommend creamy peanut butter, but you can also use almond butter or other nut butters.

 Brown Sugar - You can use brown sugar, granulated sugar, honey, maple syrup, or a sugar free sweetener (use less).